 Pitch Fork – this is the old fashioned way of turning soil and is very functional if you have soft soil

 Time to Make a Change – Amend the Soil

-Now that you’ve cleared the grass and weeds and tlled the soil to a depth of 12 inches, it’s time to amend the soil.
+Now that you’ve cleared the grass and weeds and tilled the soil to a depth of 12 inches, it’s time to amend the soil.
 Preparing soil for gardening can be as easy as adding some sand to your soil to make it less heavy and dense.
 But you will want to seek a pro’s advise regarding how much and what type of material to add to the soil.
-In the previous blog I discussed soil testing so you can refer to that.
+Use a soil tester to determine what your soil is lacking.
 Usually you will just have to add some lime to adjust the pH or add some compost bought from your local garden store.

 One other natural way to make your soil rich and fertile is to add worms to your plot of land.
 You simply purchase them at garden centers or Lowes or Home Depot and put them on your garden on a dry day and the worms will dig down to find moisture in the soil.
 Once they are comfy they will reproduce and aerate and fertilize your garden for many years.

 Change is Good-Preparing the Soil